Golan Subdistrict

 The Golan Subdistrict is an area administered by Israel as a subdistrict of the Northern District.
-The subdistrict encompasses the Israeli-occupied territories of the Golan Heights, occupied from Syria during the Six-Day War and annexed to Israel under the Golan Heights Law.
-Thus the region is internationally recognized to encompass Quneitra Governorate of Syria, which itself is composed of 2 districts and 5 subdistricts.
+The subdistrict encompasses the Golan Heights, occupied by Israel from Syria since the 1967 Six-Day War and annexed under the Golan Heights Law.
+The region is internationally recognized to encompass Syria's Quneitra Governorate, which itself is composed of two districts and five subdistricts.

 Towns and administration

 The largest city in the subdistrict is the Druze town of Majdal Shams, with a population of circa 11.5 thousand.
 The largest Israeli settlement in the subdistrict is the town of Katzrin, with a population of c.
 8 thousand.

 Most localities in the subdistrict are organized as part of the Golan Regional Council, with the exception of six towns which are run as separate local councils.
 These are Katzrin, the four Druze towns - Buq'ata, Ein Qiniyye, Majdal Shams and Mas'ade -, and the southern part of the Alawite town of Ghajar.